hultenvp/solis-sensor/README.md

   <img width="301" alt="image" src="https://github.com/hultenvp/solis-sensor/blob/master/image/soliscloud_stationdetail.png">

 If the plant id in the overview page (https://soliscloud.com/#/station/stationdetail_1?id=xxxxxxxxxxx) is empty then you will get "no inverter found errors.
 Change the name of the installation by choosing "change information" on the top right of the overview page.
 After that a plantid is generated.

-**Ginlong platform v2 (deprecated, left in for legacy support)**
-* Provide username, password and plant id.
-If you want to add multiple plants just repeat "add integration" for each plant.

 # Energy dashboard
 The Solis integration now supports the energy dashboard introduced in Release 2021.8.